pkboom/albert-batch/README.md

 # Git clone

-This extension will valet share a project in `~/code` and run valet commands in `./commands.json`.
+This extension will run batches in `./batches.json`.

 ### Trigger

-Trigger this extension with `va `.
+Trigger this extension with `ba `.